tiao051/BigData-WeatherForecast/README.md

 zookeeper:2181  # Kafka coordination
 kafka:9092      # Message streaming
 mongodb:27017   # Data storage
+namenode:9000   # HDFS NameNode API
+namenode:9870   # HDFS Web UI
+datanode1-3     # HDFS DataNodes (3 replicas)
 webapp:5000     # Web interface
 ```

+**Model Loading Strategy:**
+- Models are stored in `machine_learning/models/` on the host
+- Docker copies models to `/app/models/` in the webapp container
+- By default, `USE_HDFS=false` loads models from local filesystem to avoid HDFS checksum errors
+- HDFS cluster and deployment scripts are included for demonstration purposes
+- To use HDFS: set `USE_HDFS=true` in `.env` and run `scripts/deploy_models.ps1`

 ### Model Training Diagram